ingridaase/Analysis-of-DCE-MRI-data-from-patients-with-endometrial-cancer/README.md

 # Analysis of DCE-MRI data from patients with endometrial cancer
+This repository includes the code for the master thesis "Analysis of DCE-MRI data from patients with endometrial cancer".
 # Stub of a workflow triggered by arriving data

 In a research environment we want to be notified if new data arrives so we can process on demand.
 Output data needs to be stored as JSON - to be added to REDCap; new image data should be uploaded as DICOM to document processing results.